Person biking past the D Line on the track in downtown Denver

 Speed Restrictions

-Speed restrictions are in place for D, E, H, and R line trains.
+Select speed restrictions are in place for light rail trains across RTD's system.
 The 10 mile-per-hour speed restrictions were first implemented in Zones 1 and 2 on June 4, and in Zones 3 and 4 on July 12.
 Restrictions will be in place until necessary preventative maintenance work is completed.
 As repairs are made to isolated sections of track, speed restrictions will continue to be lifted.

 What are speed restrictions?